-Strong Dental Insurance Narratives And Reports
+Strong Dental Insurance Narratives and Reports

 Strong dental insurance narratives mean faster claim processing.
 Fewer claim denials might also mean better dental office collections.
 And who doesn’t want that?
 Not all insurance codes require narratives though.
-But, it definitely pays to know which codes do.
+So, it definitely pays to know which codes do.
 And then to know what the individual insurance carriers and policies require.
-Although it’s really not difficult to do, there are a few things to learn.
+Although, it’s really not difficult to do, there are a few things to learn.
 And it does take a little time.

 Detailed insurance verification for each insurance carrier helps.
 Because when we gather specific and detailed insurance benefit information, we know how to send a claim.
 An insurance policy may state a procedure code is covered at a certain percentage and “by report”.
 Those words “by report” mean a narrative is necessary.
 Without a narrative, the claim is on hold for additional information.
 Or might even be denied.
 Sometimes, you may not even receive any notification of this at all.
 And the claim just sits unpaid.

 With dental insurance verification, gather the details.
 I highly recommend a phone call to each insurance carrier.
 Ask the insurance carrier representative for a list of the CDT codes that require narratives for them.
 And this may well vary from one company to another.
 But it is well worth the effort for those who are brand new to this process.
 In time, we just develop this mental store closet.
 But in the beginning, we need direction.

 Here are some examples of CDT codes that may require a narrative or report from Blue Cross of Idaho.
 Additionally, there are other circumstances to consider.
 For example, a tooth may require more than one restoration due to decay in different spots on that tooth.
 Additionally, those areas may not touch.
 So, the dental practice submits a claim for two fillings on one tooth.
 And does well to include a narrative to support the two separate restorations on one tooth.